MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-remove.md

 ## Remove databases and file share content

-These steps only need to be completed if your SQL Server and/or File Server is deployed off-stamp or in a different resource group.
+You only need to follow this section if your SQL Server and/or File Server is deployed off-stamp or in a different resource group, otherwise continue to the next section.

 ### Remove Databases and Logins